admindojo/admindojo-website/docs/intro_gettingstarted.md

 title: Getting started
 ---

-## Why and how?
+## Admindojo?

-Admindojo uses Vagrant and Virtualbox to create a local Linux VM.
+admindojo provides an easy to setup enviroment to train real-world Linux administration tasks in preconfigured VirtualMachines.

+Each training contains a real-world scenario and in-depth explanations.
-After completing an objective it gets verified by the Testing Framework InSpec and you get instant feedback.
+After completing a scenario, it gets verified and rated by the Testing Framework InSpec - this way you know exactly if you implemented best-practices.

+Since Gamification can help motivating yourself, admindojo also measures the time you needed and calculates a score for each scenario.

-Admindojo is not just a simulation!
-Admindojo uses an unmodified Linux image and real-world objectives - everything that you learn is fully applicable to a standard Linux installation!
+**admindojo is not just a simulation**! admindojo uses unmodified Linux images and real-world objectives - everything that you learn is fully applicable to a standard Linux installation!

+## How?

+1. Choose a training on the left
+2. read the objectives and implement them
+3. read the detailed explanations for in-depth information or hints
+4. run `admindojo check ` to verify your solution

 ## Requirements
 - Windows, Mac, Linux